Leader of the Opposition (Alberta)

 The leader of the Official Opposition, formally known as the leader of His Majesty's Loyal Opposition, is the member of the Legislative Assembly (MLA) who leads the Official Opposition, typically the second largest party in the provincial legislature.

-Rachel Notley, who leads the New Democratic Party (NDP), has served as the leader of the Opposition since April 30, 2019.

 Alberta has enjoyed long periods of stable government rule, and has elected massive government majority during almost every election in its history.
 In most other legislatures in Canada, the opposition party is traditionally recognized as a government in waiting, and will alternate periods of government among two or three parties.
 In Alberta however the opposition has traditionally been very small in terms of seat numbers, and highly unstable in terms of party leadership.

-Until Jason Kenney‘s United Conservative Party (UCP) formed government in 2019, Peter Lougheed was the only leader of the Opposition who has ever gone on to become Premier of Alberta.
-Until 2019, Harry Strom, whom Lougheed defeated, was the only premier who has ever gone on to serve as opposition leader.
+Peter Lougheed in 1971, Jason Kenney in 2019, and Danielle Smith in 2022 are the only leaders of the Opposition to become Premier of Alberta.
+Harry Strom in 1971 and Rachel Notley in 2019 are the only premiers to become opposition leader.